- Improve your marketing strategy for technology products

 - Actionable advice you can start following today

-No tech business is identical, and the kinds of buyers you need to market to will change depending on your sector (we’ve written about this before in our blog).
+No tech business is identical, and the type of buyer you’ll market to will change depending on your sector.
 Nonetheless, the 10 techniques outlined in this blog will go a long way to improving the effectiveness of your marketing strategy.

 1. Personalised slides and leave-behinds

-According to a 2017 study, 50% of tech buyers and decision makers at large companies expect an in-person, face-to-face demo when making their final IT buying decision.
+The human touch remains a crucially important part of the buying experience.
+According to this study, 50% of tech buyers and decision-makers at large companies expect an in-person, face-to-face demo when making their final IT buying decision.
 They want to see your product in action, and they want to be able to ask your salespeople any questions directly.
+This is probably why in-person requests are up to 34 times more successful than those made over email.

-- You must create personalised PowerPoint presentations and demos which correspond to your client’s scenario
+- Create personalised PowerPoint presentations and demos which correspond to your client’s scenario

-- You need leave-behind brochures and other collateral such as branded eBooks which you can leave on your prospect’s desk
+- Leave-behind brochures and other collateral such as branded eBooks which you can leave on your prospect’s desk

 2. Free demos and trials